Most people associate a diet with feeling miserable, having to eat the same boring foods over and over, and being hungry all the time.

 In terms of total calories:

-- On the other hand, 1 gram of fat is equal to 9 calories
+- This is the big one.
+1 gram of fat is equal to 9 calories.

 Yes, you read that right!
 If you consume 1 gram of fat, it is more than double what 1 gram of protein or carbs would be.

 That makes foods that are higher in fat dangerous.
 Dangerous not because they are bad for you, but dangerous in the sense that calories add up VERY quickly.

 Think about peanut butter.
 Nuts are a fat and we all know how easy it is to eat peanut butter!

 What about avocados?
 Oils?
 Cashews?